mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-07-18-rhp7-portrait.md

 ---
-layout: work
+layout: media
 title: "A face of pixels"
-description: "PaperFaces portrait of @rhp7 drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @rhp7 drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-rhp7-twitter-lg.jpg
   thumb: paperfaces-rhp7-twitter-150.jpg